dr-matt-smith/php-symfony-6-book/04_appendices/crudQuickstart/crud1b.md

 this should solve the problem (althogh it may have been fixed in a more recent version of MySQL/PHP ...)

-## Pre- ensure the `/migrations` folder is empty
+## Ensure the `/migrations` folder is empty
 If there is a folder `/migrations` DELETE its contents (since we have a new database, we don't want any old migrations to mess it up)

-- but do not delete the directory itself, otherwise it will through an error when trying to setup the datatabase
+- but do not delete the directory itself, otherwise it will through an error when trying to setup the database

 ## Migrating code Entities to DB tables